Scott Perry

-A member of the Republican Party, Perry represented the 92nd district in the Pennsylvania House of Representatives from 2006 to 2012, and served on the Committees on Appropriations, Consumer Affairs, Labor Relations, Veterans Affairs, Emergency Preparedness, and Rules.
-He is a retired Pennsylvania Army National Guard Brigadier General.
-In November 2021, Perry was elected chairman of the House Freedom Caucus, the most conservative House Republican group.
-He is also a member of the Congressional Veterans Caucus and the Second Amendment Caucus.
+In November 2021 Perry was elected chair of the House Freedom Caucus, the most conservative House Republican group, and served through 2023.

-On December 20, 2021, the House committee investigating the January 6 Capitol attack called for an interview with Perry, the first time it publicly sought to question a sitting member of Congress.
-Perry declined the request the next day.
-The panel's chairperson said it had evidence from several witnesses that Perry had "an important role" in efforts to install Assistant Attorney General Jeffrey Clark as acting attorney general as part of attempts to overturn the 2020 United States presidential election.
-According to the committee, Perry introduced President Donald Trump to environmental lawyer Jeffrey Clark.
-The committee subpoenaed Perry on May 12, 2022, and Perry declined to participate, citing legal authority.
-After the November 2022 elections, the committee referred Perry to the House Ethics Panel for refusing their subpoena; it is unclear whether the panel will support any action.
+Perry participated in attempts to overturn the 2020 United States presidential election, including by attempting to replace Pennsylvania's slate of electors.

-Early life, education and family
+Early life and education

-Perry is the grandson of Colombian immigrants and was born in San Diego, California.
-He was raised by a single mom who fled abuse and worked several jobs to survive and support her children, with whom she finally landed in Central Pennsylvania in their first home in Harrisburg, then to Dillsburg, Pennsylvania, when he was seven.
+Scott Gordon Perry was born in San Diego, California, to Cecile Lenig and Jim Perry.
+Scott's grandparents were Colombian immigrants.
+His mother was a flight attendant and left an abusive relationship with his father after he was born.
+She moved with him and his brother to south-central Pennsylvania, when he was seven.
+After losing her flight attendant job, she worked for a wholesale food company.
+The family lived first in Harrisburg and then soon afterwards moved to Dillsburg.

 Perry and his family were on public assistance for several years during his youth.
-He was raised in a spartan home that initially had no electricity and plumbing, pumping water from a well and cutting firewood with his older brother in the winter.
+He was raised in a simple home that initially had no electricity and plumbing, pumping water from a well and cutting firewood with his older brother in the winter.
+When he was eleven years old, his mother married his step father, Daniel Chimel, who was an airplane pilot and air traffic controller.

 In 1980, Perry graduated from Northern High School in Dillsburg and Cumberland-Perry Vo-Tech School in Cumberland County, Pennsylvania.
-He put himself through college while working full-time, earned his associate's degree from Harrisburg Area Community College, and graduated from Pennsylvania State University with a B.S. in business administration and management in 1991.
-In July 2012, he received a Master's degree in strategic planning from the United States Army War College.
+He put himself through college while working full-time, earned his associate's degree from Harrisburg Area Community College, and graduated from Pennsylvania State University with a Bachelor of Science degree in business administration and management in 1991.
+In 2012, he received a Master of Science degree in strategic planning from the United States Army War College.

-Perry began working at age 13, picking fruit at Ashcombe’s Farm in Mechanicsburg.
+Perry began working at age 13, picking fruit at Ashcombe's Farm in Mechanicsburg.
 Since then, he has worked as a mechanic, dock worker, draftsman and a licensed insurance agent, among other jobs.

-Perry has been married to Christy Perry for more than 20 years; they have two children.